ETHZ-EDAC/STAMP/readme.md

 - `MAIN_Damper.m`: file to run the damper example
 - `MAIN_Dogbone.m`: file to run a basic dogbone example
 - `MAIN_Orthosis.m`: file to run the orthosis example
+- `LIBRARY.m`: contains all operations defined by the user to assign materials

 ## Requirements